Ismael-Rodriguez/react-learning/README.md

 state.
   - For simplicity, we want to strive to represent state with as few data points as possible.
 4. Si es un formulario controlado, también tiene estado.

+## Donde vive el estado

+For each piece of state:
+1. • Identify every component that renders something based on that state.
+2. • Find a common owner component (a single component above all the components that need the state in the hierarchy).
+3. • Either the common owner or another component higher up in the hierarchy should own the state.
+4. • If you can’t find a component where it makes sense to own the state, create a new component simply for holding the state and add it somewhere in the hierarchy above the common owner component.